Welcome to today's edition of the Rush 24-7 podcast.

 That's what independence means.

-Let's let's run down the founders, men of wealth and property, who gave way and gave rise to.
+Let's run down the founders, men of wealth and property, who gave way and gave rise to.

-Uh I have never in my life listened to a president be so abstract and insincere and and and in total lack of passion about this nation's creation, its founding, liberty, freedom, and independence, to try to convert what happened, make it a bad thing.
+I have never in my life listened to a president be so abstract and insincere and total lack of passion.

-When the Lincoln came along, we got concerned about voters' rights, workers' rights, women's rights.
+Wonder Lincoln came along, we got concerned about voters' rights, workers' rights, women's rights.

-So when you hear people say, including me, Obama's agenda is to return the nation's wealth, quote unquote, to its quote rightful, unquote owners.
+So when you hear people say, including me, Obama's agenda is to return the nation's wealth, quote unquote, to its quote, rightful, unquote, owners, you will know what I mean.

-The Daily Caller today, lack of jobs, increasingly blamed on uncertainty created by Obama policies.
+The daily caller today, lack of jobs, increasingly blamed on uncertainty created by Obama policies.

 One word being mentioned by business leaders and economists more frequently when the conversation turns to why jobs are not returning more quickly, and the word is uncertainty.

-Here is the CEO of Verizon, Ivan Seidenberg, in a speech in Washington in late June, a big donor contributor to Obama.
+Here is the CEO of Verizon, Ivan Seidenberg, in a speech in Washington late June, a big donor contributor to Obama.

 By reaching into virtually every sector of economic life, government is injecting uncertainty into the marketplace and making it harder to raise capital and create new business.